RajabDildar/git-demo-apnacollege/README.md

 <br>
 created by Rajab Dildar
 <br>
-I Am modifying this file for fun
+I have created this repository to practise git and github commands and their uses